 The Problem with Expectations

 Challenges in families are caused by assumptions and by neglecting to communicate clearly and openly with each other.
-All family situations require patience, looking at people and relationships objectively, and not getting attached to an outcome.
-Having expectations of others or making assumptions in any situation is a recipe for disappointment and disagreement.
+All family situations require immense patience, looking at people and relationships objectively, and not getting attached to an outcome created in our heads.
+Having expectations of others or making assumptions in any situation is often a recipe for disappointment and disagreement.